towry/rust-mcp-filesystem/docs/capabilities.md

             <td>
                 <code><b>directory_tree</b></code>
             </td>
-            <td>Get a recursive tree view of files and directories as a JSON structure.
-Each entry includes <code>name</code>, <code>type</code> (file/directory), and <code>children</code> for directories.
-Files have no children array, while directories always have a children array (which may be empty).
-If the <code>max_depth</code> parameter is provided, the traversal will be limited to the specified depth.
-As a result, the returned directory structure may be incomplete or provide a skewed representation of the full directory tree, since deeper-level files and subdirectories beyond the specified depth will be excluded.
+            <td>Get a recursive tree view of files and directories as a JSON structure, respect gitignore rules.
+Use <code>max_depth</code> to limit dir depth, recommend default to 2 levelsAs a result, the returned directory structure may be incomplete or provide a skewed representation of the full directory tree, since deeper-level files and subdirectories beyond the specified depth will be excluded.
 The output is formatted with 2-space indentation for readability.
 Only works within allowed directories.</td>
             <td>
                 <ul>
                     <li> <code>max_depth</code> : integer<br /></li>